Frequently Asked Questions

 Answering any questions you may have about volunteering at the University of Adelaide.

-Explore our where to volunteer page to see more volunteering opportunities.
+Explore our positions available page to see current volunteering opportunities.

 University volunteers come from all walks of life and include alumni, students, public and staff.
-There is a vast variety of volunteering opportunities available: organising competitions with Adelaide University Sports, working with children through the Children's University, arranging flowers sourced from the Rose Gardens of Urrbrae House, mentoring fellow students, participating in art and cultural activities through University Collections and Confucius Institute and many more.
+There is a vast variety of volunteering opportunities from: organising competitions with Adelaide University Sports, working with children through the Children's University, arranging flowers sourced from the Rose Gardens of Urrbrae House, mentoring students, participating in art and cultural activities and many more.

 There are many benefits of volunteering.
 It can help you to jump start your career, help you discover new skills, give back to the community, meet new people and stay connected with your University.
 Students can be formally recognised for their volunteering on their transcript through the Adelaide Graduate Award.